-Finally, remember this is an award that should be led by the young person, and their programme of activity should reflect their goals and abilities.
-Don't get distracted by any idea of a standard that needs to be achieved, instead focus on encouraging and supporting those you are working with, so that they can get the most out of the opportunities the Queen's Badge provides.
+Finally remember this is an award that should be led by the young person and their goals.
+Don't get distracted by any idea of a standard that needs to be achieved, instead focus on helping the young person have the best experiences they can."